insani-org/onscripter-insani/README.md

 # English

 ## Introduction and History
-onscripter-insani is a branch of ONScripter, which is an active project as of 2022 (https://onscripter.osdn.jp/onscripter.html).
+onscripter-insani is a branch of [ONScripter](https://onscripter.osdn.jp/onscripter.html), which is an active project as of 2022.
 ONScripter is a clean-room open-source implementation of NScripter -- a novel game creation engine that arguably helped to bootstrap the novel game boom in Japan.
 Many companies used NScripter in order to create some of the classics of the genre, notable examples being みずいろ (*Mizuiro*) by Nekonekosoft and 月姫 (*Tsukihime*) by TYPE-MOON.

 In 2005, a programmer named chendo contributed some patches back to ONScripter which, for the first time, allowed for one-byte characters to be used directly in ONScripter.
 We at insani.org took on maintenance of a separate branch of ONScripter for the purposes of novel game localization.
 This branch eventually became a full-on fork called ONScripter-EN (ons-en), which was maintained by Haeleth and Uncle Mion.
 The last commits to this fork date back to 2011, and the project has not been actively maintained ever since.